-Part of the University sector is also, since 1998, the Greek Open University, which provides epen and distance -ondergraduate and postgraduate-education and training.
-There are also state post-sectored by non-tertiney Institutions offering vocationally oriented courses of shorter duration (2 to 3 years), which operate under the authority of other Ministries.
+Part of the University sector is also, since 1998, the Greek Open University, which provides open and distance -undergraduate and There are also state post-secondary non-tertiary Institutions offering vocationally oriented courses of shorter duration (2 to 3 years), which operate under the authority of other Ministries.

-All graduates of secondary education (Goriko and Epagehratiko Lykeio) can be admitted to Higher Education Institutions, depending on the general score obtained in national examinations that take place at the end of the final year of Lyceans.
-The admission system is haved on the number of available places (numerus clausus), the candidates' performance, and the candidates' rankod performeces of Schools.
-Admission to perfocular schools may also require a special examination (og drawing fire Architecture, etc.).
+All graduates of secondary education (Geniko and Epagelmatiko Lykeio) can be admitted to Higher Education Institutions, depending on the general score obtained in national examinations that take place at the end of the final year of Lyceum.
+The admission system is based on the number of available places (numerus clausus), the candidates' performance, and the candidates' marked preferences of Schools.
+Admission to particular schools may also require a special examination (eg drawing for Architecture, etc.).

 Study programmes in Higher Education Institutions last from four to six years, depending on the subject area.
-Students who successfully complete their studies are awarded a Psychio / Deploma, which permits employment on further studies at post-graduate level leading to a Metapsychiako Diploma Eidikefsis (2\\ cycle) - equivalent to the Master's degree- and to the doctorate degree (3d cycle), Diduktoriko Produces
+Students who successfully complete their studies are awarded a Ptychio / Diploma, which permits employment or further studies at post-graduate level leading to a Metaptychiako Diploma Eidikefsis (2nd cycle) - equivalent to the Master's degree- and to the doctorate degree (3d cycle), Didaktoriko Diploma.

-Explorea.
-Legislation on quality assumance in Higher Education, the Credit Transfer and Accumulation System (ECTS) and the Diploma Supplement defines the framework and the criteria for the evaluation of Higher Education lanitations, and for the certification of programmes of studies.
-These measures aim, among others, at premoting studient mobility and contributing to the creation of the European Higher Education Area.
+Legislation on quality assurance in Higher Education, the Credit Transfer and Accumulation System (ECTS) and the Diploma Supplement defines the framework and the criteria for the evaluation of Higher Education Institutions, and for the certification of programmes of studies.
+These measures aim, among others, at promoting student mobility and contributing to the creation of the European Higher Education Area.